ppscpi

 • one streamer, readback, and counter wrapper set bound to the shared FPGA

-• the currently loaded Sequence
+• the loaded Sequence

 • whether readback checking is enabled